 How Did States Adopt the Common Core State Standards?

 In most states, state law delegates to state boards of education the authority to establish or adopt academic standards for statewide K-12 public education systems.
 In four states, however, the legislature retains authority to grant final approval of academic standards.
 The table below contains a breakdown of the state actor who adopted the Standards.
-Click here to access a webpage that contains detailed information on each state's adoption procedure.
+Click here to access a document that contains detailed information on each state's adoption procedure.

 Government Actor/Agency Who Adopted the Standards: